 The use of clay topically for soothing and healing the skin, and even for internal medicinal uses traces back throughout ancient history.
-Clay as medicine has been been reference as far back as ancient Rome, 60 BC to be exact.
+Clay as medicine has been referenced as far back as ancient Rome, 60 BC to be exact.
 Aristotle – the Father of Medicine – also referenced the conscious effort of eating the earth, in the form of soil or clay for its therapeutic benefits as far back as 384–322 BC.

 Considering that the Earth is made up largely of minerals, which is the bulk of what clay is, it wouldn’t be surprising to find out that the use of clay as medicine traces back even further.
 All throughout the natural world we see animals use mud intuitively to protect themselves from excessive sun exposure, to ward off insects and bugs and to essentially protect their skin.

 Still today, the practice of clay therapy is present.
 However, now we have even more evidence as to why the use of it is so extraordinarily helpful.
 With the exposure to a wide range of toxins, stress and environmental pollutants, many people suffer from skin issues today.
 Most of these imbalances come down to three primary issues; inflammation, bacterial imbalance, and toxicity.
 All three of these areas can be remedied with the application of clay topically to the skin.
 1 2 3